IBM-Bluemix-Docs/certificate-manager/about.md

 ### Platform access roles
 {: #platform-access-roles}

-**Note:** using platform access roles is deprecated.
-Please use service access roles instead, see Table 2 below.
+You can use either platform access roles or service access roles to define the access role for users in your IBM Cloud account.

 <table>
 <caption> Table 1.
 Actions that are mapped to platform access roles</caption>